Skip to main content

 • %APPDATA%\Local\Caches\xPacks

-They can be removed at any time and space reclaimed; xpm will recreate them on new installs.
+They can be removed at any time and space reclaimed; xpm will recreate them during new installations.

 However, projects linking to the user's global xPacks store will fail with broken paths.